4Players/odin-sdk/README.md

 ### Email

 Don’t use Discord or Twitter?
 Send us an [email](mailto:odin@4players.io) and we’ll get back to you as soon as possible.

-[^1]: iOS builds are being tested internally at the moment and are available on request.